Slack vs Discord: Everything You Need to Know

 Slack’s pricing

-On the other hand, the free Discord plan allows for unlimited access to your message history, as well as unlimited storage per individual user.
+On the other hand, the free Discord plan allows unlimited access to your message history and unlimited storage per individual user.
 A video call can host up to 25 people, whereas there’s no limit to the number of users on a voice call.

-Plus, while Slack limits the number of workspaces you can create to 1 in all but the most expensive Enterprise Grid plan, you can create up to 100 servers on Discord for free.
+Plus, while Slack limits the number of workspaces you can create to one in all but the most expensive plan (Enterprise Grid), you can create up to 100 servers on Discord for free.

-When it comes to paid plans, Slack offers 3 plans starting at $8/user per month, while Discord offers 2 paid plans for $9.99 and $4.99 respectively — Nitro and Nitro Classic.
+Regarding paid plans, Slack offers 3 plans starting at $8.75 per user per month (billed monthly), while Discord offers 2 paid plans for $9.99 and $2.99, respectively — Nitro and Nitro Basic.

 The upgrades you get with either plan are mostly cosmetic — animated emoji and avatars, profile badges, and better-quality videos.